 - candidateBeamRSSCellList: list of candidate beams for SCell beam failure recovery;

-- candidateBeamresourceList: list of candidate beams for beam failure recovery of BFD-RS set 0 of Serving Cell;
+- candidateBeamresourceList1: list of candidate beams for beam failure recovery of BFD-RS set 1 of Serving Cell;

-- candidateBeamresourceList2: list of candidate beams for beam failure recovery of BFD-RS set 1 of Serving Cell.The following UE variables are used for the beam failure detection procedure:
+- candidateBeamresourceList2: list of candidate beams for beam failure recovery of BFD-RS set 2 of Serving Cell.

+NOTE: if two BFD-RS sets are explicitly configured for a Serving cell by RRC signaling or if two BFD-RS set can be determined by the lower layers for a Serving cell, the MAC entity considers the Serving cell configured with two BFD-RS sets.

+The following UE variables are used for the beam failure detection procedure:

 - BFI_COUNTER (per Serving Cell or per BFD-RS set of Serving Cell configured with two BFD-RS sets): counter for beam failure instance indication which is initially set to 0.